leonlatsch/leonlatsch/README.md

 Here are some facts about me:

-- 🔭 I’m currently working on my homepage.
+- 🔭 I’m currently working on [Photok](https://github.com/leonlatsch/Photok).
+A encrypted photo safe for Android.
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Android Jetpack.
 - 📫 How to reach me: dev.leonlatsch@gmail.com
 - ⚡ Fun fact: I always thought that programming is not funny.
 Until i tried it.